sandrina-p/portfolio_v3/LEARNINGS.md

 - Passing props down isn't trivial at all...
 [Workaround](https://github.com/sveltejs/svelte/issues/2870#issuecomment-529200474)
 - Create a storeFactory to prevent useless updates (storeFactory)
 - Functions can be reactive too (as variables!)
+- BUG: Svelte removes classes when they are added through `@html` (ex: Values.svelte -> .sBox strong).

 ## Javascript